-Peter followed Jesus first because his brother, Andrew, told him that he and John, Peter's fellow fisherman, had found the Messiah (John 1:41-42), so initially he went out of curiosity.
+Peter followed Jesus first because his brother, Andrew, told him that he and John, Peter's fellow fisherman, had found the Messiah (John 1:41-42), so initially, he went out of curiosity.
 When he met Jesus, he was given a nickname, which indicated what kind of man he would become.
 They saw Jesus do many miracles, including healing Peter's mother-in-law (Luke 4:38-40).

-Until this point Peter partially followed Jesus.
+Until this point, Peter partially followed Jesus.
 He was still working the boats and still living a regular life.
 But when Jesus told him to follow, Peter followed completely.
 He left the biggest catch of his entire life behind and everything he held dear to be a disciple of Jesus (Luke 18:27-30).
-He learned that Jesus came to save the lost the sinners (Luke 5:31-32).
+He learned that Jesus came to save the lost sinners (Luke 5:31-32).

-Even after this, there were many times when Peter wavered in his faith, even though he had already decided follow Jesus.
+Even after this, there were many times when Peter wavered in his faith, even though he had already decided to follow Jesus.
 The major turning point was his complete commitment to die for God after Jesus was resurrected.
 We mature as we go along in our faith, and Peter was no different.
-Realization of who God really is hits us square in the face many times, as Peter experienced.
+Realization of who God is really hits us square in the face many times, as Peter experienced.
 In the end, we must give all to follow God.
-It might cost us our family, work or even our lives, but there is no cost too great to follow Christ (John 21:18-19).
+It might cost us our family, work, or even our lives, but there is no cost too great to follow Christ (John 21:18-19).